abhinavsingh/proxy.py/README.md

 1. `proxy.TestCase` overrides `unittest.TestCase.run()` method to setup and teardown `proxy.py`.
 2. `proxy.py` server will listen on a random available port on the system.
-   This random port is available as `self.PROXY.pool.flags.port` within your test cases.
+   This random port is available as `self.PROXY.acceptors.flags.port` within your test cases.
 3. Only a single acceptor and worker is started by default (`--num-workers 1 --num-acceptors 1`) for faster setup and teardown.
 4. Most importantly, `proxy.TestCase` also ensures `proxy.py` server
    is up and running before proceeding with execution of tests.
 By default,